-Job Outlook: Employment of database administrators is projected to grow 9 percent over the next ten years, faster than the average for all occupations.
+Job Outlook: Employment of database administrators is projected to grow 10 percent over the next ten years, much faster than the average for all occupations.
 Growth in this occupation will be driven by the increased data needs of companies across the economy.

 Related Careers: Compare the job duties, education, job growth, and pay of database administrators with similar occupations.

 Following is everything you need to know about a career as a database administrator with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career: